Award-winning information design for the Bank of England

 The current information demands of both institutions place a heavy burden on banks, particularly start ups or smaller financial institutions.
 In addition, data collection is disjointed and confusing, resulting in large numbers of errors in statistical data which correspondingly undermines the quality of financial forecasting.

-Feedback on the new presentation was highly positive.
-A sample user quote was: “This statistical reporting landing page is hugely clear.
+“This statistical reporting landing page is hugely clear.
 We would like this for everything.”

+"Nadia was critical to us delivering our fantastic new reporting landing pages.
 She didn’t just deliver great content in a short period of time, she showed leadership too.
 She helped me think through strategy for how we should build and maintain our content capability in future.”

-- Angus Moir, Head of Data Collection Transformation, Bank of England
+— - Angus Moir, Head of Data Collection Transformation, Bank of England

 Recognition at the Central Banking Awards 2025